tonyskidmore/terraform-azurerm-vmss-devops-agent/examples/004-docker_data_disk/README.md

 In this example we are creating a pool named `vmss-agent-pool-linux-004` based on an Azure MarketPlace Ubuntu 20.04 image.

 This example adds a VMSS data disk (minimal 10GB by default) as the location to store Docker data.
-The cloud-init configuration (cloud-init.tpl) configures this additional storage and configures Docker to use the data disk sa the `data-root`.
-This might be useful if you use a lot of or large container images and you want to separate them onto their own disk and not se the default OS disk.
+The cloud-init configuration (cloud-init.tpl) configures this additional storage and configures Docker to use the data disk as the `data-root`.
+This might be useful if you use a lot of or large container images and you want to separate them onto their own disk and not use the default OS disk.

 Deploy the agent pool by running the pipeline `004-docker-data-disk-terraform` created by the `demo_environment`.
 Then use the `004-docker-data-disk-test` and `004-docker-data-disk-host-test` pipelines to check the deployment.